astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 #### Dockerfile

-Your Dockerfile will include reference to an Astronomer [Docker Image](https://quay.io/repository/astronomer/ap-airflow?tab=tags) that dictates the version of Airflow your deployment will run both when you're developing locally and pushing up to Astronomer Cloud.
+Your Dockerfile will include reference to an Astronomer [Docker Image](https://quay.io/repository/astronomer/core?tab=tags) that dictates the version of Airflow your deployment will run both when you're developing locally and pushing up to Astronomer Cloud.

 The Docker image you'll find by default is:

 ```
-FROM quay.io/astronomer/ap-airflow:latest-onbuild
+FROM quay.io/astronomer/core:latest-onbuild
 ```

-This will install an Astronomer Certified Alpine-based Airflow image running the latest version of Airflow we support.
+This will install an Astronomer Core Debian-based Airflow image running the latest version of Airflow we support.
 For more information on how to customize your image, refer to the "Customize your Image" section below.

 #### Example DAG